gsoft-inc/wl-squide/docs/guides/setup-honeycomb.md

 !!!

 !!!warning
 We recommend using an [OpenTelemetry collector](https://docs.honeycomb.io/send-data/opentelemetry/collector/) over an ingestion [API key](https://docs.honeycomb.io/get-started/configure/environments/manage-api-keys/#create-api-key), as API keys can expose Workleap to potential attacks.
+To use a collector, set the `proxy` option with your collector's proxy address.
 !!!

 With instrumentation in place, a few traces are now available :point_down: